Stats shown with passives and Blood of Dreeg active.

 - Buying one form Benevald in the Blood Grove.
 If you have used a merit to unlock the rift gates in lower difficulties, rift straight to the one in the middle of the area.

-- While passing through the Mountain Deeps, try to pick up a Vampiric Bonewall to enable a 3rd Sigil and make all of them more potent.
-The loss of the cooldown reduction will sting at first but you will adjust in time and with the addition of new spells to use.
+- While passing through the Mountain Deeps, try to pick up a Vampiric Bonewall to enable an extra 2 Sigils on your stack and make all of them more potent.

 - If you are able, I’d recommend crafting and using the Corruption relic.